shirish93/shirish93.github.io/_ideas/2024-03-15-caps-of-nepal.md

 The target market for "Caps of Nepal" comprises two primary segments:

 -   **Luxury travelers:** This segment seeks unique, high-quality souvenirs that represent the cultural essence of their destinations.
 "Caps of Nepal" collections cater to this desire by offering premium, handcrafted headwear sets.
--   **Culturally-conscious individuals:** This segment includes individuals with an interest in Nepalese culture or those seeking meaningful gifts for friends and family.
+-   **Culturally-conscious individuals:** This segment includes individuals with an interest in Nepali culture or those seeking meaningful gifts for friends and family.
 The informative packaging and diverse cap selection resonate with this segment's values.

 **Competitive Landscape:** While Nepal offers various traditional cap options, there is a lack of curated collections targeting the luxury segment or providing informative context.
 "Caps of Nepal" addresses this gap by offering a premium product with a unique value proposition.